Abk47/abk47/README.md

-### Hello there, I am Abuka Nshunju - Ravenous Foodie, Software Developer & Team Player 👋
+### Hi!
+I am Abuka Nshunju - The Ravenous Foodie 😅 & Tech Enthusiast 💻

+## I love to write computer codes (not spaghetti codes) that create solutions and bring a positive impact to my community 😆

+- 🌱 I’m currently learning Mobile Application Development (JAVA, Android Studio, Jetpack Compose)
+- ⚡ Fun fact: I have never lose in FIFA (Why are doubting? 😕)
 <!--
 **Abk47/abk47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.